Polyurethane Technical Properties

-Understanding what these properties represent will better help the end user make an informed decision when purchasing urethane products.
-Listed below are the five most popular physical properties found on a standard tech data sheet with an explanation of how each test is performed:
+Understanding what these properties represent will better help the end-user make an informed decision when purchasing urethane products.
+Listed below are the five most popular physical properties found on a standard urethane products technical data sheet with an explanation of how each test is performed:

 1. Hardness(ASTM D2240)

 Hardness is measured using a handheld instrument called a “durometer.”
 This spring-loaded instrument measures the resistance of a material when the gauge is pressed against the surface of the material with uniform pressure.
 The more resistance that is found in a material, the higher value indicated on the durometer.
 The higher the value, the harder the material.
 (See figure #1)

 The schematic to the right which shows the overlap of the two gauges and typical real-world examples of products that often have these durometer readings.
 (See figure #2)

 The hardness of a urethane product has a direct correlation to the remaining properties below.
 Generally speaking, this means that as long as the hardness of a material is within ASTM specifications of +/- 5pts, the other physical properties will also be within specifications.
 The hardness is also the easiest and least costly measurement for a processor to take.
 For these reasons, it is common for the hardness to be used in an inspection routine to determine a pass or fail while the remaining measurements on other physical properties are not taken to confirm acceptance of a finished urethane part.

 2. Tensile(ASTM D412)